 - DevOps: Tooling, to automate the management of SDLC for the vast number microservices APIs, continuous integration and continuous delivery with quality

 - Organizational Culture: Facilitating collaboration between development and operations and creating the culture of shared responsibility.

 In this fourth and final blog, we would like to show you how Majesco’s Digital1st will help you rapidly innovate with microservices by overcoming these challenges.

 Can I have my cake and eat it too?

 With Majesco’s Digital1st approach, the seemingly opposing forces of managing the complexity of microservices architecture and delivering the business benefits of this architecture rapidly at scale — come together.
 Digital1st is the insurance industry’s first “born cloud microservices-based platform.”
 It does the heavy lifting of building and managing the microservices for your insurance apps while hiding the complexity of managing technology infrastructure.
-It also comes with Insurance Content, containing ACORD P&C and L&A object models to help accelerate development and promote consistency of the data model.
+It also comes with Insurance Content, some based on ACORD P&C and L&A Standards to help accelerate development and promote consistency of the data model.
 It allows you to focus on building your application logic and digital customer experience in a declarative manner while keeping the architectural integrity underneath.

 Designed for Speed to Value

 Speed to value is one of the most important value propositions of the Digital1st platform.
 We have realized this benefit with some creative outside-in thinking.
 Majesco designed the toolset and the processes so that you can realize business value sooner.
 Digital1st hides the complexity of the underlying technologies while giving business analysts a simple WYSIWYG user interface.
 For example: